YuKitsune/Chameleon/README.md

     - [ ]
   - [ ] Testing
     - [ ] Need some stress/smoke testing in place
+- [ ] Post MVP
+  - [ ] Split `pkg/mediator` into a separate repo
+  - [ ] Clean up `cobra`/`viper` integration
+  - [ ] Implement Prometheus and Grafana for monitoring

 # Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to be, learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`feature/AmazingFeature`)